People divide into two camps as far as cornbread is concerned. There are those who put sugar in their cornbread and those who do not.

 - 1–1/2 cups low fat or whole buttermilk

 - Heat the oven to 450 degrees (425 if convection).

-- Place the vegetable oil in a 9-inch cast iron skillet and put the skillet in the oven to heat while you mix the batter.
+- Place the vegetable oil in a 9-or-10-inch cast iron skillet and put the skillet in the oven to heat while you mix the batter.